-Landsford Canal State Park is a 3.1 mile out and back trail located near Catawba, SC and is good for all skill levels.
+Landsford Canal State Park is a 3.1 mile out and back trail located near Catawba, South Carolina and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible from March until May.
 Dogs are also able to use this trail.

 swift water, rocky shoals and tons of lilies in the spring !!
 This 460 acre park is well maintained and has the remains of a historic path that bypassed the rocky shoals of the Catawba River.
 It features ruins of canal-culverts, stone bridges, locks, an historic mill site and a lockkeepers house.
 The shoals are home to one of the worlds largest populations of rocky shoals spider lilies which are usually in full bloom from late April to June.
 There is a viewing area for the lilies along the trail which closely follows the banks of the river.

 Great hike along the river with a little history thrown in too.
 Added bonus if you go when the lilies are blooming.

 love this place for the history, beauty, and easy hiking - just wish it was larger.

 It's an easy walk but the view of the river and the ruins make it worth while.
 There are a lot of fun little side paths too, these will just give you a different view of whatever ruin you have come across.
 If you are going to kayak and be out with the spider lilies, you're in for a breath taking scene.

 Easy walk.
 The ruins from the old locks and canal system are breathtaking.
 The lilies are pretty cool too.

 Great short trail.
 Lots of small wild life!
 The trail itself was kept up very well.
 Loved seeing the old canal walls grown over in moss and ferns!
 Plus the waterfronts were very lovely!